 Chapter_7 - Car Acoustics - Finite Element Method (FEM) used to solve low-frequency car interior problems

 Chapter_8 - Using CAD System - Introduction to our powerful, full-screen electronic CAD system.
-(NEW)

 Chapter_9 - Filter And Crossover Design - Passive / active / digital FIR networks, built-in filters, Linear Phase Filters, MC, crossovers and networks.